MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/index.md

 The [prelude](xref:microsoft.quantum.libraries.overview.standard.prelude) provides a set of essential and very useful functions and operations that can be used when writing quantum programs in Q#.

-For example, the <xref:Microsoft.Quantum.Intrinsic> includes the Pauli operators (<xref:Microsoft.Quantum.Intrinsic.X>, <xref:Microsoft.Quantum.Intrinsic.Y> and <xref:Microsoft.Quantum.Intrinsic.Z>), the [Hadamard operation](xref:Microsoft.Quantum.Intrinsic.H), rotations such as <xref:Microsoft.Quantum.Intrinsic.S>, <xref:Microsoft.Quantum.Intrinsic.T> and the general <xref:Microsoft.Quantum.Intrinsic.R>.
-You can also find two-qubit operations such as <xref:Microsoft.Quantum.Intrinsic.CNOT> and <xref:Microsoft.Quantum.Intrinsic.SWAP>.
+For example, the <xref:Microsoft.Quantum.Intrinsic> includes the Pauli operators (<xref:Microsoft.Quantum.Intrinsic.X>, <xref:Microsoft.Quantum.Intrinsic.Y> and <xref:Microsoft.Quantum.Intrinsic.Z>), the [Hadamard operation](xref:Microsoft.Quantum.Intrinsic.H), rotations such as the <xref:Microsoft.Quantum.Intrinsic.S>, the <xref:Microsoft.Quantum.Intrinsic.T> and the general <xref:Microsoft.Quantum.Intrinsic.R>.
+You can also find two-qubit operations such as the <xref:Microsoft.Quantum.Intrinsic.CNOT> and the <xref:Microsoft.Quantum.Intrinsic.SWAP>.
 This section it also defines the <xref:Microsoft.Quantum.Intrinsic.Measure> which performs a joint measurement of one or more qubits.

 ## Classical mathematics

-The standard libraries offer the posibility of doing [classical mathematics](xref:microsoft.quantum.libraries.overview.math).
+The standard libraries offer the possibility of doing [classical mathematics](xref:microsoft.quantum.libraries.overview.math).
 The <xref:Microsoft.Quantum.Math> contains classical mathematical functions and data types, which are primarily used to work with the Q# built-in data types `Int`, `Double`, and `Range`.

 ## Type conversions